 Section 58-All persons holding office should be known for their piety, sanctified character, and ability for the particular work to which the church calls them.
 They should give satisfactory evidence of love for souls and the determination to be useful to their fellow men.
-Let all the officers carefully instruct themselves in their respective duties from the pages of our Manual (Sections 44-51).
+Let all the officers carefully instruct themselves in their respective duties from the pages of our Manual (Sections 44-47).

-Section 59-Let no one be elected as a class or band leader who is careless of our Covenant and the obligations imposed therein.
-A leader should be an example to the flock of Christ, and if it be known that an individual is a divorced person, and is living in a state of wedlock with another party, or is married to a divorced person of such state, or vain in his attire, or in debt to such a degree as to cause stumbling, or is boastful, haughty, overbearing, or otherwise unChristlike in his temper or behavior, let the local church board see that such an one not be recommended for appointment to any church office.
+Section 59-Let no one be appointed as a Class or Band leader who is careless of our Covenant and the obligations imposed therein.
+A leader should be an example to the flock of Christ, and if it be known that a candidate for an office is a divorced person, and is living in a state of wedlock with another party, or is married to a divorced person of such state, or vain in attire, or in debt to such a degree as to cause stumbling, or is boastful, haughty, overbearing, or otherwise un-Christlike in his temper or behavior, let the Local Church Board see that such an one not be recommended for appointment to any church office.